Monte Paschi CEO says not aware of more problems at bank

 Nevertheless, CEO Fabrizio Viola said he would not rule out further surprises completely until a review of the deals is completed.

 “We need to be cautious.
-Before we can say this is the end, we need to complete the review by Feb.
-10-Feb.
-15,” Viola told reporters.
+Before we can say this is the end, we need to complete the review by February 10-February 15,” Viola told reporters.

 Chairman Alessandro Profumo urged customers of the bank to stay calm and said regulators had also recognised current account holders did not have to worry.